Maria Ovsiankina

 Maria Arsenjevna Rickers-Ovsiankina (1898–1993) was a Russian-German-American psychologist.
-She studied a variation of the Zeigarnik effect, now known as the Ovsiankina effect.
+She studied what is now known as the Ovsiankina effect, a variation of the Zeigarnik effect.
 Ovsiankina worked in a variety of psychology jobs, including working with schizophrenia patients.
 She wrote books about psychological testing.

 Personal life

 Ovsiankina was born in Chita, Russian Empire, in 1898.
 Her family gave her the nickname Marika.
 Ovsiankina's father founded the first Russian-Asian bank and was the owner of a coal mine.
 After the Russian Revolution, she immigrated to Berlin because of political upheaval and it was common for wealthy parents to send their children elsewhere for school.
 Ovsiankina studied fictional characters in relation to their personalities and she wanted to study the subject more at a university.
 Due to there being no such program available to her, she studied personality at the Psychological Institute at the University of Berlin.
 While attending the university, Ovsiankina was taught by Kurt Lewin.
 Her classmates included now well-known psychologists Tamara Dembo, Gita Birenbaum, and Bluma Zeigarnik.
 She received a PhD at the University of Giessen in 1928, with her thesis focused on how people act when they are interrupted from completing a certain task, which was later termed the Ovsiankina effect.